isomerpages/moe-regentsec/index.md

             Sustainability — an annual inter-school competition
           link_text: Read More
           link_url: /latest-announcement/highlights/gardens-by-the-bay-race-to-sustainability/
+        - title: "Sports Fiesta: Post-Exam Activity"
+          date: 28 October 2024
+          announcement: The much-anticipated Sports Fiesta was the perfect way to end the school year before the holiday break.
+After weeks of hard work and the stress of the final examinations, our Secondary 1 to 3 students were eager to take to the field for some friendly competition
+          link_text: Read More
+          link_url: /latest-announcement/highlights/sports-fiesta-post-exam-activity/
         - title: Cyber Security Talk and Cyber Fair
           date: 28 October 2024
           announcement: On 23 October, our school hosted an exciting Cyber Awareness Day,